ysyk2021/the-art-of-intention-techniques-for-manifesting-your-dreams-and-personal-growth/src/chapter-1-2.md

-Introduction: How Does Intention Differ from Goal-Setting?
+How Does Intention Differ from Goal-Setting?
 ==========================================================

 Intention and goal-setting are often used interchangeably, but they have distinct differences.
 While both involve setting a desired outcome, intention involves aligning one's thoughts, emotions, and actions towards achieving that outcome.
 In this chapter, we will explore the differences between intention and goal-setting.